 An Aspects and Impacts Register is maintained for environmental aspects associated with gas turbine operations at Snowy Hydro.
-Colongra is incorporated into the register which is maintained in the SHL incident management system.
+Colongra is incorporated into the register which is maintained in the Snowy Hydro document management system (AO Docs).
 Each aspect is risk assessed and compared against other environmental aspects in order to identify the most significant environmental risk.